panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 }
 ```

-In other words, if you'd like to iterate over different kind of collections in DOM, `for...of` statement is a good option.
+In other words, if you'd like to iterate over different kinds of collections in DOM, `for...of` statement is a good option.

 ## 7. Performance nuance